Architecture, High-Speed Rail, Transit, Chicago, Congestion, Infrastructure

 In many cases today, the train station as a connection point between the commute and the stationary mode of living or working, is a congestion point of personal and community modes of traffic resulting in an underthought chance for saturated development.

 Incorporation of a Chicago high-speed rail station will pioneer new solutions to congestion and economic growth within this particular sub-standard city, drawing on landscape traditions while incorporating water, energy and pedestrian networks to connect the futuristic ideals to compound issues.
 It will alleviate housing shortages and provide a platform for reinstallment of impoverished families into the climing economic core.

 Halkyard, Tanner, "STIGMA FOR REGENERATION: A HUB FOR CITY EFFICIENCY AND SATURATION" (2013).
 Architecture Senior Theses.
-Paper 179.
+179.

 Creative Commons License

 This work is licensed under a Creative Commons Attribution 3.0 License.